PrachiSapkal/Disease_prediction-using-Machine-Learning/README.md

 Remedy Suggestion – Based on prediction, relevant remedies are fetched and shown.

-(Optional) Email functionality to send prediction results.
+ Email functionality to send prediction results.